ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

 0. In the main view controller—ViewController.swift, by default, we will instantiate the previously defined class, call its `loadWebView(completion:)` method, and add the resulting web view as a subview to the root view of the controller.

-    When creating a web view instance, you will need to provide a URL to load, the name of the App Group to share cookies with, the authentication cookie name(s) to track, and, optionally, a [CGRect](https://developer.apple.com/documentation/coregraphics/cgrect) location to place the web view at.
+    When creating a web view instance, you will need to provide the name of the App Group to share cookies with, the authentication cookie name(s) to track, and, optionally, a [CGRect](https://developer.apple.com/documentation/coregraphics/cgrect) location to place the web view at.
 For example:

     ```swift
     //  ViewController.swift